-On 25 February 2020, the Board placed four RDS-WHOIS2 recommendations (4.1, 4.2, 5.1, 10.1) in pending status:
+On 21 December 2023, the Board rejected four RDS-WHOIS2 recommendations (4.1, 4.2, 5.1, 10.1).

 Recommendation 4.1: The ICANN Board should initiate action to ensure ICANN Contractual Compliance is directed to proactively monitor and enforce registrar obligations with regard to RDS (WHOIS) data accuracy using data from incoming inaccuracy complaints and RDS accuracy studies or reviews to look for and address systemic issues.
 A risk-based approach should be executed to assess and understand inaccuracy issues and then take the appropriate actions to mitigate them.